Master of Science in Entrepreneurial Real Estate

 Students graduating from this program will:

-- Evaluate the direct and indirect impacts of real estate decisions and demonstrate how to reconcile differences among alternatives to discharge their social responsibility in an economically viable, sustainable manner (Ethics, and Sustainable Practices).
+- 3. Evaluate the direct and indirect impact of real estate decisions and reconcile differences among alternate development goals.

 The master of science in entrepreneurial real estate is designed for students interested in all aspects of real estate who have decided their career paths require an advanced level of knowledge.
 The Lewis White Real Estate Center works in partnership with the Bloch School of Management's Regnier Institute for Entrepreneurship and Innovation which provides a global and entrepreneurial focus to the program.